MAMA Awards: History

-Ceremony

 The event was launched in 1999 as a music video awards ceremony, modeled after the MTV Video Music Awards, called the Mnet Music Video Festival.
 It merged with the KMTV Korean Music Awards in 2004 and was renamed the Mnet KM Music Video Festival.
 By the mid-2000s, the awards ceremony had attracted some international interest due to the spread of Hallyu, and it aired in China and Japan in 2008.

 In 2009, the event was renamed the Mnet Asian Music Awards (MAMA) to reflect its expansion outside of South Korea.
 In 2010, MAMA was held in Macau, marking the first time it was held outside of South Korea.
 The following year, in 2011, MAMA was held in Singapore, and was then held in Hong Kong from 2012 to 2017.
 In 2017, the awards ceremony was expanded to four nights, and parts of the event were held in Vietnam and Japan, in addition to Hong Kong.
 In 2018, MAMA had three parts and was held in three countries; South Korea hosted the MAMA for the first time in nine years, together with Japan and Hong Kong.
 In 2020, MAMA was held online only and took place in South Korea only due to the COVID-19 pandemic.

 On July 20, 2021, it was reported by Ilgan Sports that the 2021 Mnet Asian Music Awards was undergoing discussion for the event to be held in Hong Kong despite the ongoing pandemic and travel restrictions.
 On August 23, 2022, CJ E&M announced that the event would be rebranded as simply the "MAMA Awards" going forward.